awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

 Read replicas are named after the database unique name, with letters appended sequentially: `DB_UNIQUE_NAME_X`, for example `ORCL_A`\.
 The first six letters, A–F, are reserved for RDS Custom\.
 Database parameters are copied from the primary DB instance to the replicas\.
 For more information, see [DB\_UNIQUE\_NAME](https://docs.oracle.com/database/121/REFRN/GUID-3547C937-5DDA-49FF-A9F9-14FF306545D8.htm#REFRN10242) in the Oracle documentation\.

 RDS Custom read replicas use the same backup retention period as the primary DB instance by default\.
 You can modify the backup retention period\.
 Backing up, restoring, and point\-in\-time recovery \(PITR\) are supported\.
-For more information on backing up and restoring RDS Custom DB instances, see [Backing up and restoring an Amazon RDS Custom DB instance](custom-backup.md)\.
+For more information on backing up and restoring RDS Custom DB instances, see [Backing up and restoring an Amazon RDS Custom for Oracle DB instance](custom-backup.md)\.

 ## Network considerations<a name="custom-rr.network"></a>